Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

   </div>
 </details>

-# Break the Scalability Curse in RecSys
+# Break the Scaling Law Curse in RecSys
 ## Conjure Up Compositionality via Semantic IDs
 Words in language and notes in music discretize sound waves, concepts, etc., which would've been atomic, continuous, and infinite.
 That's what Semantic IDs do for items in recommender systems.